 Expanding Moral Understanding

-Australasian Philosophical Review, forthcoming (link coming soon)
+Australasian Philosophical Review, forthcoming (e-mail for final submitted version)

 In “Forgiveness: An Ordered Pluralism,” Miranda Fricker argues that the function of forgiveness is to liberate the forgiver from redundant blame-feeling.
 Blame is rendered redundant when it can no longer serve its purpose, so to understand the function of forgiveness, we must first understand the function of blame.
 For Fricker, the paradigmatic form of blame is Communicative Blame, and its function is to “inspire remorse in the wrongdoer as a matter of aligning both parties’ moral understanding” (p.
 8).
 When this alignment of moral understanding through remorse is achieved, or when blame-feelings cannot accomplish this task, the victim’s blame-feelings are rendered redundant, and the victim can free herself from them through forgiveness.
 In this essay, I argue that Fricker’s view of blame, which provides the foundation for her view of forgiveness, requires revision.